 Frequently Asked Questions

-Q: How old do you have to be to
+Q: How old do you have to be to start in the apprenticeship program?

 A: 17 years of age